 - Housing or financial problems.

-- Disability in the child.
+- Disability or long-term chronic illness in the child.

 - Single parents, especially if immature or unsupported.